UK seeks to reopen Irish deal in Brexit

 The British parliament said she must seek "alternative arrangements" to the Irish deal in the current EU withdrawal contract.

-"What I'm talking about is ... a significant and legally-binding change to the withdrawal agreement," May said in London.
+"What I'm talking about is ... a significant and legally-binding change," May said in London.

 "It will involve reopening the withdrawal agreement, a move for which I know there is limited appetite among our European partners," she said.

-"There is a way forward to secure this deal if we are able to secure changes in relation to the backstop," her spokesman added.
+"There is a way forward to secure this deal if we're able to secure changes in relation to the backstop," her spokesman added.

 The Irish "backstop" says the UK must stay in the EU customs union until a way is found for it to leave without imposing a hard border on the island of Ireland.